katfish61/Scene-Cards-App-support/README.md

 ## Compatibility

-- iPhone and iPad: iOS 17 or later
+- iPhone and iPad: iOS 16.5 or later
-- Mac: macOS 14 (Sonoma) or later
+- Mac: macOS 13 (Ventura) or later

 ## Privacy